N-Garai/Deepfake_Shield/README.md

 ## 📖 Overview

-In an era of sophisticated digital manipulation, **Deepfake Spy** empowers you to scrutinize images with cutting-edge AI.
+In an era of sophisticated digital manipulation, **Deepfake Detector** empowers you to scrutinize images with cutting-edge AI.
 **No backend setup.
 No installation.
 100% browser-based.**

 ---